 Can you help make a difference in a child’s future – spark their interest in science and technology?
 Can you fascinate an adult with educational classes?
 Can you make a senior’s trip down memory lane a highlight of their day?
 Yes, you can through a thoughtful gift to AWA.

 Help AWA provide for the preservation, sharing, and education of communications history by making a charitable gift to AWA.

 Your thoughtful and generous tax deductible gift will make a difference by supporting these initiatives and THANK YOU!

 Equipment donations are possible, however, it is best that you contact the Museum Curator.
 A form for postal, phone and e-mail contact is available on the Contacts webpage.

 Support the Antique Wireless Museum and its Efforts

-There are two convenient ways to DONATE to AWA.
+There are convenient ways to DONATE to AWA.

 Below you will find some examples of current Antique Wireless Association efforts.